zydee3/DAPPF/README.md

 | :--: | :----:|:------------------------------------: |
 | 1.   | 11/29 | Need to implement semaphore or conditional lock into `task_pool` since the thread is currently busy waiting |

+# Known bugs
+- When broadcasting to the whole network, packets will be resent by nodes that didn't originate the packet, so the `on_packet_sent` listener will trigger, which may be unexpected behavior.

 # Module Functionality

 | No.  | Module                                                           |